-Contrary to the model of having three branches of government adapted by most Western countries, the Taiwan’s government is divided into five branches, or Yuans 院 (literally “house” or “court”), in addition to the Office of the President 總統府.
+Taiwan’s government is divided into five branches, or Yuans 院 (literally “house” or “court”), in addition to the Office of the President 總統府.
 According to the Constitution of the Republic of China 中華民國憲法 that went into effect in 1947, the central government of the ROC is to consist of the National Assembly 人民大會, Executive Yuan 行政院, Legislative Yuan 立法院, Judicial Yuan 司法院, Examination Yuan 考試院, and Control Yuan 監察院.
 Taiwan’s government is considered to be a semi-presidential system.

-The National Assembly 國民大會
+The National Assembly 國民大會 (now defunct)

 The National Assembly was once the highest authority in the ROC Government according to the Constitution in 1947, exercising power as both a constitutional convention and electoral college.
 Its members had the power to elect and impeach the President and Vice President of the ROC, amend the Constitution, and vote on proposed Constitutional amendments submitted by the Legislative Yuan by way of referendum.
 However, these power were gradually transferred to the Legislative Yuan in the 1980s and 1990s.
 Constitutional amendments made it a dormant body in 2000 and fully defunct in 2005.